President Nausėda: We Regret that Georgia Couldn’t Adopt Constitutional Amendments

 The meeting also focused on close bilateral relations, people-to-people contacts and active cooperation between Lithuanian and Georgian institutions.

-The President assured the Georgian Prime Minister that Lithuania supported and would continue to support the territorial integrity and sovereignty of Georgia.
+The President assured the Georgian PM that Lithuania supported and would continue to support the territorial integrity and sovereignty of Georgia.

 “We condemn Russia’s demonstration of power and the continuing occupation of the regions of Abkhazia and South Ossetia.
 We are raising the issue at the international level because we do not want Europe to forget this act of aggression in the face of new conflict zones emerging in the world,” said the President.